 During her regular skin check, Jackie’s dermatologist noticed a suspicious spot that looked like a freckle on her nose and performed a biopsy during her appointment.
 The sample was sent to a pathologist for testing, and within a few days, she received her results.

 Jackie’s dermatologist confirmed the biopsied freckle was melanoma stage 1.
 Fortunately, the melanoma had been spotted early but further surgery was needed to remove part of the nose skin.
 This involved having a skin graft, where a piece of skin was taken from the side of Jackie’s neck to use on her nose.

 “I found the whole experience rattled me a bit.
 Now I’ll never miss a skin check-up.”

 Early detection probably saved Jackie’s life.
 Performing regular skin checks at home and visiting a doctor every six months for a professional skin check is the easiest way to prevent cancer.

 We can help.
-Our Find a Provider service allows you to search for health professionals in your local area and see contact information.
-The practitioners that nib members see more frequently will also display average out of pocket expenses and patient reviews.
+Our Find a Provider service allows you to search for health professionals in your local area.

 If you’re heading to your GP for a skin check, it could be a good opportunity to find out what other examinations you might be due for.